 - First, water-assisted fat harvesting is done to obtain a sufficient amount of adipose (fat) tissue.

-- The unique blend of stem and regenerative cells which exist in the adipose tissue are then isolated and prepared utilizing an EU-approved, closed/sterile, fully automated CGMP cell processing system.
+- The unique blend of stem and regenerative cells which exist in the adipose tissue are then isolated and prepared utilizing a closed/sterile, fully automated CGMP cell processing system.